varunpatro/cinnabot/README.md

 ## Suggestions

-1. Caching of PSI and Bus data for faster response
+1. Caching of PSI data for faster response

 ### Features